 A new musical comes to the National Theatre this autumn, with music by Tori Amos.
 The Light Princess is a dark fairytale about grief, rebellion and the power of love.

-Once, in opposing kingdoms there lived a princess and a prince who had both lost their mothers.
+Once, in opposing kingdoms there lived a princess and a prince who had lost their mothers.
 Althea, unable to cry, became light with grief and floated, and so was locked away.
-Digby became so heavy-hearted that he could never smile, and so he was trained as a sombre warrior.
+Digby became so heavy-hearted that he could never smile, and so was trained as a warrior.

 The Light Princess brings together singer-songwriter Tori Amos with playwright Samuel Adamson and director Marianne Elliott (The Curious Incident of the Dog in the Night Time) in this spectacular coming-of-age story.